akanshaBharti/First-Repo/README.md

 # Clone of Hansraj Website

-Created a Clone of the Hansraj College Website using HTML and CSS.
+Created a Clone of the Hansraj College Website's Home using HTML and CSS.

 ![Screenshot 2023-07-04 005307](https://github.com/akanshaBharti/Layout-of-college-website/assets/112724805/50074ca5-159e-4315-9509-825a828ad434)